cylc/cylc-doc/src/suite-design-guide/efficiency.rst

 of ``BIG_FAM_1`` succeeding.
 For very large families this can create so many dependencies that it affects the performance of Cylc at run time, as well as cluttering graph visualizations with unnecessary edges.
-Instead, interpose a dummy task that signifies completion of the first family:
+Instead, interpose a blank task that signifies completion of the first family:

 .. code-block:: cylc